 Considering the decade-long deficits, it is no surprise many organizations and individuals are urging governance reform.
 In fact, a number of reforms have actually been enacted over the last few years, with potentially more to come before the voters.

-Proposition 2 - This initiative was passed by the voters in 2014 and requires that a certain amount of state's revenues must be placed in a Rainy Day Fund.
+Proposition 2: This initiative was passed by the voters in 2014 and requires that a certain amount of state's revenues must be placed in a Rainy Day Fund.
 The amount is generally 1.5% of General Fund revenue, and a share of capital gains revenue in good economic years.

-Proposition 25 – This initiative, which was passed by the voters in 2010 reduces the vote requirement to enact the state budget from2/3rds to a simple majority.
+Proposition 25: This initiative, which was passed by the voters in 2010, reduces the vote requirement to enact the state budget from 2/3rds to a simple majority in each legislative chamber.

 Top-Two Primary: Established by Proposition 14 (also passed by the voters in 2010), voters are now able to choose any candidate in the primary election regardless of the candidate's or voter's political party preference.
 The measure also provides that the two candidates receiving the greatest number of votes appear on the general election ballot regardless of party identification.
 This is also called a "jungle primary."